Nowosad/geopat2/README.md

 The installer for Windows x64 is available at https://github.com/Nowosad/geopat2win/raw/master/GPAT2setup.exe

+### MacOS

+The GeoPAT 2 Unix executable programs, compiled for Mac OS with the Apple M1 Max processor (an ARM64 architecture), are available at https://github.com/Nowosad/geopat2mac
+These programs can be run from a shell script, or with R's `system` command.

 ### Building from source code

 To build **GeoPAT** 2 from the source code, the development files for GDAL are required.